benlk/nicar-2020-notes/data-diary.md

 https://ireapps.github.io/nicar-2020-schedule/#20200307_dear_diary_best_practices_for_keeping_a_data_diary_2105_all

 What:
-- reciep for how to complete your analysis
+- Recipe for how to complete your analysis
 - recording of every step you take, every decision you make
 - reasoning why you took that step
 - it's like your interview notes